espruino/EspruinoDocs/devices/EspruinoBoard.md

 Power
 ----

-Espruino has 3 ways of powering it - a JST PHR-2 battery connector, Micro USB, or pin headers.
+Espruino has 3 ways of powering it - a JST PHR-2 [[Battery]] connector, Micro USB, or pin headers.

-Both the Micro USB and battery connector can power the device (and pin headers), and the source of power will be automatically switched.
+Both the Micro USB and [[Battery]] connector can power the device (and pin headers), and the source of power will be automatically switched.
 If you power Espruino via the Pin Headers, do not plug a battery in, and do not plug in USB unless you are powering it with 5v or more.

 If you wish to power Espruino from mains, we'd suggest using a Micro USB phone charger.
 This are widely available as the majority of mobile phones (with the exception of iPhones and low-end Nokias) now use them.